 Carroll-Loye Biological Research is conducting this research study in order to develop effective mosquito repellents.
 Many people are interested in having new and better insect repellents available to them.
-The insect repellents that we will study were developed with improved formulations of the ingredient Picaridin, which is relatively new to the US market.
+The insect repellents that we will study were developed with improved formulations of the ingredient Picaridin, which is relatively new to the U.S. market.
 More studies are needed to determine how well such new insect repellents work.

-The purpose of the study is to test how well this new insect repellent, in lotion and pump spray formulations, works outdoors against mosquitoes.
-The new formulations have a higher concentration of Picaridin (20%) than do similar products already being sold, which have 5-15% Picaridin.
-The information gained from the study will assist in the development of these repellents for commercial marketing.
-During the study, we will first measure how much insect repellent subjects put on their own arms and legs in a visit to the study laboratory.
+The purpose of the study is to test how well this insect repellent, in lotion and pump spray formulations, works outdoors against mosquitoes.
+The formulations have similar concentrations of Picaridin (5-15%) as products already being sold.
+The information gained from the study will assist in developing these repellents for commercial marketing.
+During the study, we will first measure how much insect repellent subjects put on their own arms and legs during a visit to the study laboratory.
 On a later date, we will go to a field site to test the insect repellents against mosquitoes in nature.
 You may be asked to participate in one or in both parts of the study.